What Is the Wage Replacement Ratio?

 Another general guideline for retirement income is the 4% rule, which suggests a good beginning withdrawal rate for the first year of retirement is 4% of total retirement assets.

-Using the rule of 72, which says that you can divide 72 by an expected rate of return and arrive at the number of years to double your savings, you can also figure a retirement income need this way.
+Using the rule of 72, which says you can divide 72 by an expected rate of return and arrive at the number of years to double your savings, you can also figure the retirement income you'll need.